glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 }
 ```

-The maximum allowable flame temperature is determined by the adiabatic flame tepmerature.
+The maximum allowable flame temperature is determined by the adiabatic flame temperature.
 Delta static temperature
-changes to chamber static pressure may not exceed the adiabatic flame temperature.
+changes to a chamber's static temperature may not exceed the adiabatic flame temperature.
-For model simplification, the standard atmospheric temperature is used as an approximation for intitial temperature:
+For model simplification, the standard atmospheric temperature is used as an approximation for initial temperature:

 ```
 double